 Over time, pregnancy, nursing, changes in weight and gravity may take their toll on your figure.
 As your skin loses elasticity, your breasts may lose their original shape, firmness and descend.
 A breast lift, or mastopexy, is a breast plastic surgery procedure that will correct the nipple position and reshape your breasts to provide a more youthful, enhanced form.
-Dr. Frank Isik is a board certified Seattle plastic surgeon who has practiced breast lift surgery for more than a decade.
+Dr. Frank Isik is a board certified plastic surgeon who has practiced breast lift surgery in Seattle for more than a decade.
 Dr. Isik is also honored as a top doctor by Seattle Magazine and Seattle Metropolitan Magazine.

 A breast lift can also reduce the size of the pigmented area (areola) around your nipple.
 If your breasts are small or have lost fullness, which is common after breast feeding or weight loss, a saline or silicone breast implant can also be inserted during the breast lift to enhance the shape and enlarge the breast size.
 The breast enlargement can be modest or dramatic, depending on your goals and your anatomy.

 Many women seek a breast lift because pregnancy and nursing have changed their breast shape.
 However, if you’re planning to have more children, it is a good idea to postpone breast lift surgery.
 The breast lift may impair your ability to breast feed with future pregnancies.
 Also, if you have had weight loss and still planning on losing more weight, then it is best to stabilize at your final weight before having a breast lift.